What is a mortgage?

 Exactly which of these fees (and others) you’ll be charged will vary from lender to lender so if you’re at all unsure, get in touch with the bank or building society you plan on doing business with and they’ll let you know.

 Will I be charged for paying off my mortgage early?

-Yes, almost all mortgage providers will charge what is known as an ‘early redemption fee’ if, you any reason, you decide that you can and wish to pay the whole balance of your mortgage off early.
+Yes, almost all mortgage providers will normally charge what is known as an ‘early repayment charge’ if you decide that you can, and wish to pay the whole balance of your mortgage off early.
 This is essentially because in doing so, you are losing the lender money in interest that you would otherwise be paying over the course of the term.